 Though patenting can be expensive, it is necessary for any innovative business.
 Possessing a patent helps your company demonstrate its leadership in its field and increases your company’s credibility among potential investors, particularly at a time when many entrepreneurs hesitate to take on debt financing.

 That is why many companies opt to secure patent protection early in the development of their product.
-With patent protection, you are ensured protection against others who might try to copy your technology and can move quickly with marketing your product on the market.
+With patent protection, you have ensured protection against others who might try to copy your technology and can move quickly with marketing your product on the market.

 Though patents can have a positive impact on business performance, there are several reasons why you might not want to apply for one.
 First and foremost, getting a patent can be expensive and if you are uncertain if your idea is sound enough for protection, it may not be worth the hassle.
-Furthermore, getting approved by the government for a patent takes an extensive amount of time and effort; these factors should all be taken into consideration before proceeding with application.
+Furthermore, getting approved by the government for a patent takes an extensive amount of time and effort; these factors should all be taken into consideration before proceeding with the application.

 Another motivation to obtain a patent is that it sends an indication to potential investors that your business has the innovation and creativity required for successful funding.
 This is especially relevant for startups or businesses launching new products or entering uncharted territories.

-Finally, patents can be an invaluable asset in the event of an acquisition.
+Patents can be an invaluable asset in the event of an acquisition.
 If your company purchases another business, having a patent gives you protection from other parties who might possess similar technologies.

 To determine whether venture capital investment is related to patent activity, we compared firms that received and did not receive financing between 2010 and 2014.
 Our sample included European young industrial corporations (YICs) that received VC between 2010 and 2014.
 The sample includes firms belonging to two types of IP regimes: those with strong IP regulations which are highly sensitive to VC investment and those with weaker regulations which are less responsive.